Microsoft and Catch22 have joined forces to help people facing barriers to work embark on digital apprenticeships.

 “Apprenticeships offer an amazing opportunity to get on-the-job training, opening doors for people facing real challenges in their lives.
 We want to open digital careers through a pre-apprenticeship program, giving people the confidence and skills to succeed.
 Ultimately, we want to create a scalable blueprint, helping employers attract diverse talent to help their businesses thrive.

 “We work with some of the most vulnerable people in society, from care leavers and pupils who have been excluded from mainstream schools to BAME women and people stuck in low-skilled, low-income jobs.
 This programme presents a great opportunity for them to get a foot in the door in what is a competitive industry.

 “It’s an incredibly exciting partnership with the potential to transform how employers and learning providers identify, support and work with people facing barriers to work find jobs fit for the future.”

 The pilot aims to engage more than 50 candidates, with at least 15 people sustaining a Microsoft certified apprenticeship.
 It will include:

-- Job matching for candidates not ready for an apprenticeship through Catch22 services
+- job matching for candidates not ready for an apprenticeship through Catch22 services, and

 Hugh Milward, Director of Corporate, External and Legal Affairs at Microsoft UK, said: